rust-console/gba/book/src/02-concepts/02-bios.md

 I _hope_ this all makes sense by now.

-## All The BIOS Functions
+## Specific BIOS Functions

-As for a full list of all the specific BIOS functions and their use, you should check the `gba::bios` module within the `gba` crate.
+For a full list of all the specific BIOS functions and their use you should check the `gba::bios` module within the `gba` crate.
 There's just so many of them that enumerating them all here wouldn't serve much purpose.

 Which is not to say that we'll never cover any BIOS functions in this book!
-Instead, we'll simply mention them when whenever they're relevent to the task at hand (such as sound or waiting for vblank).
+Instead, we'll simply mention them when whenever they're relevent to the task at hand (such as controlling sound or waiting for vblank).